keys icon

 Your home may be repossessed if you do not keep up repayments on your mortgage.

 Keeping your loan-to-value as low as possible is key – particularly if you're approaching the point where you need to remortgage.
-There are two ways you can influence your loan-to-value:
+There are a few ways you can influence your loan-to-value:

 Repaying your mortgage